aabbtree77/MNIST-0.17/README.md

 ## Advice for Someone New to Machine Learning

 Perfect is the enemy of good.
-This is the area of exponentially diminishing returns: Nothing works (improves the error) most of the time, do not base your business/study/action plan on the outliers, do not rush to improve those error rates.
-We might still witness another jump into the MNIST 0.10% error rate only after, say, another ten years, or this may never happen anymore.
+This is the area of super-exponentially diminishing returns: Nothing works (improves the error) most of the time, do not base your business/study/action plan on the outliers, do not rush to improve those error rates.
+We might still witness another jump into the MNIST 0.10% terra incognita only after, say, another ten years, or this may never happen anymore.

 It is incredible how GPUs and assembling of various very old ideas have changed the history, how experimental everything has become.
 Much of the machine learning theory before say 2010 is now obsolete and Rev. Mr. Thomas Bayes (or even E. T. Jaynes) may now rest in peace.
 Most of these learning theory works were starting with "let x be in Rn", forgetting to tell that this Rn is a crappy space and we will be drawing optimal decision boundaries on a trash can.
 So everything works in theory with nice Bayesian decision boundaries and images, and very little in practice.
 With convnets we are getting a good space instead of just any Rn, and in that space everything works, even overfitting.